ktiarad/dwinc/README.md

 Have fun :3

 I am editing the README file.
 Adding some more details about the project description.
+Mar 8th 21.